rackerlabs/design-system/_component_design/radio-buttons.md

 ---
-title: Radio Buttons
+title: Radios
 parent: Inputs and Controls
 layout: component
 category: Components
 usage: >
-  A radio button is a user interface (UI) element that allows the user to choose only one of a predefined set of mutually exclusive options.
+  A radio is a user interface (UI) element that allows the user to choose only one of a predefined set of mutually exclusive options.
 preview-image: preview-images/radio-buttons.svg
 resource: true
 status: stable